-If you’re looking for the best lenses for the Nikon D750, it’s probably safe to assume that you already know what a powerful camera this is:
+If you’re looking for the best lenses for the Nikon D750, it’s probably safe to assume that you already know what a powerful camera this is.

 It’s fast to focus, has incredible dynamic range, a nice big full-frame sensor, and it’s all wrapped up in a relatively small and ergonomic package.
-It’s one of my personal favorites.

 But with all that power, the last thing you wanna do is slap a lens on it that can’t resolve the power of the camera.